bppwrite/bppwrite.github.io/content/event/2018-2019/on-your-marc-screening/index.md

 +++

+date = "2018-09-14T19:30:00"
-title = "On Your Marc Sneak Preview Film Screening" subtitle = "A new documentary about the messiest man in show business." hero_title = "On Your Marc" hero_subtitle = "A new documentary about the messiest man in show business." hero_call_to_action = "BPP Sneak Preview Screening" hero_call_to_action_link = "/event/2018-2019/on-your-marc-screening/"
+title = "Sneak Preview Film Screening" subtitle = "A new documentary about the messiest man in show business." hero_title = "On Your Marc" hero_subtitle = "A new documentary about the messiest man in show business." hero_call_to_action = "Sneak Preview Screening" hero_call_to_action_link = "/event/2018-2019/on-your-marc-screening/"

 venue = "IU Cinema"